taransinghnangali/AI-ML-Embedded-Phase1/README.md

 ---

-**Success Becomes Certain, when Actions are on the mercy of Feelings!**
+**Success Becomes Certain, when Actions aren't dependant on Feelings!**